 Every stone, rock, tree, every blade of grass and every living

 thing has within it secret voices that guide the artist in the revelation.

 We collect for beauty.
 For intention and meaning.
 And for the craft, materials, tools and circumstances that shape the final product.

 One learns about the meanings of things to the makers, the recipients and the wider public.

 Most of the works are simple objects made by rural people for use in their every day life.
 A life that is deeply influenced by local traditions.

 It is always respectful to the household, the community and the ancestors.
+And therefore beautiful.

 The needs are modest, the environment is balanced and relationships are harmonious.